 I have really, really loved making boy clothing.
 Everytime I make something new or am inspired by something, I am grateful I have a boy and get to experiment with his clothing.
 I was inspired to make a button down shirt romper pattern to make an easy shirt romper.

-This PDF downloadable pattern comes in only ONE SIZE, about 6-12 months, and only ONE STYLE, a baby button down shirt romper pattern that reuses a men's suit jacket.
+This PDF downloadable pattern comes in only ONE SIZE, about 6-12 months, and only ONE STYLE, a baby button down shirt romper pattern that reuses a men's button up shirt.
 You can find all the instructions for cutting and sewing it in the men's shirt baby romper pattern and tutorial.

 I thought I would make it from scratch, but I knew I could easily make something similar by using parts of a man’s button up shirt.
 I have a pattern and tutorial to share!
 If you use a lightweight shirt, it’s perfect for the hot summer months, and the front buttons or snaps are functional because you use the original shirt front button placket.
 If you use a heavier button up shirt, it would be warm and cozy for cold winter months.